bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 @codepen
 @highlight 23,25-27,29-31, only

-This tutorial won't cover RxJS in depth, but it's worth being aware of Angular's heavy use of it.
-Checkout our [learn-rxjs] tutorial for more information.
+This tutorial won’t cover RxJS in depth, but it’s worth being aware of Angular’s heavy use of it.
+Check out our [learn-rxjs] tutorial for more information.

 ## P1: Technical Requirements